Four Lectures on Analytic Solutions in Open String Field Theory: Lecture 1: Open string field theory

 where $T_a$ is the translation map

 and we fix the origin on the double strip to coincide with the location of $V_B$.
-Imposing the appropriate $\!\!$ boundary $\!\!$ conditions on the left and right edges of the double strip $\!\!$ and $\!\!$ performing $\!\!$ the

-worldsheet path integral in the interior defines the Schr{\"o}dinger functional of the product $AB$.
-Note that integration over the worldsheet variables on the vertical line between $A$ and $B$ is precisely the sum over matrix indices of half-string Schr{\"o}dinger functionals.
-It is clear that the vertex operator of the state $AB$ is nonlocal.
+Imposing the appropriate boundary conditions on the left and right edges of the double strip and performing the worldsheet path integral in the interior defines the Schr{\"o}dinger functional of the product $AB$.
+It is worth pointing out that the vertex operator of the state $AB$ is nonlocal.
 It effectively inserts a whole new piece of surface between $1$ and $0$ and places vertex operators at the edges of this region.
-Therefore the star product does not multiply inside the subspace of Fock states.
+Therefore the star product does not multiply inside the subspace of Fock space states.

 Now consider the 3-string vertex $\Tr(ABC)$.
 To compute this, we place the strips of $A,B$ and $C$ side by side to form a strip of width $3$ with insertions

 The trace then glues the left and right edges of this strip to form a correlation function on a cylinder of circumference $3$.
 A cylinder of circumference $L$ can be mapped into the upper half plane using the conformal transformation